Taipei People: Themes

 Although these people are called "Taipei People", in their minds they are always reminiscing the scintillating old times in Mainland China, therefore most of them don't really belong to Taipei mentally.
 Their loss and their sense of insecurity is what this book is depicting.

 Motifs

 The stories are interwoven with a large number of motifs that are very suggestive of the place, the time, and the people.
 Some of them include dance halls, teahouses, taxi dancer, and (sexual) patronage; mahjong; the Kuomintang military, especially the officer corps; China's diverse regions; fashion, especially the chipao (qipao); traditional Chinese interior furnishings; Buddhism; Peking opera; separation; and many others.

+Receptions

+Fu Li-chung (符立中) regards the narrative technique of this book as following James Joyce's Dubliners and considers it a classic in contemporary Chinese fiction.
+Harvard professor Patrick Hanan praises the book as the "highest achievement in contemporary Chinese short stories".
+Apart from its literary significance, various themes explored in the book have accumulated substantial research.
+For example, "The Eternal Snow Beauty" has been discussed in the context of theories of misogyny, and studies have delved into the spatial imagery and contemporary leisure and entertainment in Taipei.

 Related works

 The collection has been translated into English and other languages.
 The stories have been also reworked to dramas in Hong Kong and Taiwan, and a movie in Taiwan.

 Short stories synopses

 "Taipei People" consists of fourteen stories: